Wondering about the difference between carat vs karat? You’re in the right place.

 In order to fix this, refiners mix pure gold with a variety of alloy composites, depending on the desired outcome.

-By doing so, they decrease the price while increasing durability and stress-resistance at the cost of losing the original color tint and flexibility.
+By doing so, they decrease the price while increasing durability and stress-resistance.
+This is at the cost of losing the original color tint and flexibility.

 What about a Carat?

-A carat is a scientific unit of mass, which is used to determine the weight of pearls, gemstones or exotic stones.
+Let’s further examine carat vs karat.
+A carat is a scientific unit of mass, that determines the weight of pearls, gemstones or exotic stones.

-A carat is equal to 0.2 grams or 200 milligrams, but can often be presented in the format of a troy ounce, which would make it 0.000643 t/oz.
+A carat is equal to 0.2 grams or 200 milligrams.
+It can often be presented in the format of a troy ounce, which would make it 0.000643 t/oz.

 By knowing the weight, we can determine that an 18-carat diamond would be of a 3.6-gram weight.
-However, this is only an approximation, as most stones have a different density, so one stone of the same weight can be of different shape and size when compared to the other.
+However, this is only an approximation.
+Most stones have a different density.
+Therefore, one stone of the same weight can be of different shape and size when compared to the other.

-For smaller stones, a Carat is often divided into 100 points of weight placement, making each point equal to 2 milligrams of stone weight.
+For smaller stones, a Carat is often divided into 100 points of weight placement.
+In turn, making each point equal to 2 milligrams of stone weight.

 The two terms are traced back to ancient times of the Roman Empire.
 From history, we know that carat is of Greek descent and was used to identify “carob seeds”.